PrefectHQ/prefect/docs/guides/settings.md

 ### Using profiles

-The profile named `default` is used by default.
+The `default` profile is used by default.
 There are several methods to switch to another profile.

-The recommended method is to use the `prefect profile use` command with the name of the profile:
+We recommend using the `prefect profile use` command with the name of the profile:

 <div class="terminal">
 ```bash